Azure/azureml-examples/README.md

 To create or setup a workspace with the assets used in these examples, run the [setup script](setup.py).

+> If you do not have an Azure ML Workspace, run `python setup.py --subscription-id $SUBSCRIPTIONID`, where `$SUBSCRIPTIONID` is your Azure subscription.
+A resource group, AML Workspace, and other necessary resources will be created in the subscription.
+>
+> If you have an Azure ML Workspace, run `az ml folder attach -w $ws -g $rg` where `$ws` and `$rg` are the workspace and resource group names or otherwise retrieve the Workspace config file.
+Then, simply run `python setup.py`
+>
-> If you already have an Azure ML Workspace, running `python setup.py` will load it from the config file and create various AML compute clusters in the workspace.
-By default, all clusters will have `min_nodes=0` and will autoscale back to 0 nodes after 20 minutes idle.
-Some examples use AKS or specialty AML compute targets, which can be created by running `python setup.py --create-aks True --create-V100 True`.
+> By default, `python setup.py` will **not** provision all the compute needed to run every example in this repository - it will only create basic AML compute targets with auto scaledown and reasonable settings. **Some examples will fail with compute not found**.
+To create the AKS and specialty AML compute targets, run `python setup.py --create-aks True --create-V100 True`.
+>
+> Run `python setup.py -h` to see other optional arguments.
+Modify `setup.py` yourself as needed!

 ## Python Notebooks